VirgilSecurity/chat-back4app-android/README.md

 ```

 That's all for encryption and decryption.
-At last - you have to update `resolveError` method in `Utils` class to handle some exceptions that can be thrown during the work with Virgil Security SDK.
+At last - you have to:
+  - Update `resolveError` method in `Utils` class to handle some exceptions that can be thrown during the work with Virgil Security SDK.
 So add handling for `VirgilKeyIsNotFoundException`, `VirgilKeyIsAlreadyExistsException`, `VirgilCardIsNotFoundException` and `KeyEntryNotFoundException` so corresponding part of `resolveError` method will looks like:
 ```java
 ...
 } else if (t instanceof ParseException) {